compi-migui/tfg-doc/src/md/40_state-of-the-art.md

 <!-- Estudi de l’estat actual sobre el problema plantejat, en funció de tècnica, processos, metodologies, alternatives, etc. -->
 The field of structural health monitoring is vast and varied.
 In an entire tome dedicated to cataloguing the state of the art, @balageas_structural_2010 [p.
 32-36] lists a staggering amount of types of sensors, monitoring techniques and fields they are applied to.
 And that is before accounting for the developments in the decade and a half since.

-Rather than attempting to cover the entire field and end up with a description a mile wide and an inch deep, let us instead be brief and focus on areas of immediate relevance to this work.
+Rather than attempting to cover the entire field and end up with a description a mile wide and an inch deep, let us instead be brief and focus on areas of immediate relevance to this final degree thesis.

 Structural health monitoring (SHM) is a strategy that "aims to give, at every moment during the life of a structure, a diagnosis of the 'state' of the constituent materials, of the different parts, and of the full assembly of these parts constituting the structure as a whole" [@balageas_structural_2010].